kEviN1H/mine-genesis/README.md

 	#include <pow.h>

+# How To
-Compile and youll recieve and error the first time you load up.
-Copy all hash, genesis and nonce and update your chainparams.cpp file.
+Compile and run your coins daemon.
+Copy all information and update your chainparams.cpp file.
+You then remove all the code here from your chainparams.cpp after updating it then "make clean" then recompile your code.